cloudmesh/cloudmesh-manual/docs-source/source/configuration/encryption.rst

 You must be sure that cloudmesh is installed.
 The easiest way to install cloudmesh is via pip.
-However, it is not yet released with the security extensions we discuss below.
+However, it is not yet released with the security extensions we discuss next.
 If you would like to use them you need to install cloudmesh-cloud from source.
 Which is discussed in the `cloudmesh manual <https://cloudmesh.github.io/cloudmesh-manual/installation/install.html>`_.

 To remind you how easy it is you can use the following steps.